 Finger Lakes ReUse operates a community-oriented warehouse, shopping, and educational center where the maximum reuse of materials is a priority; where safety, cleanliness, customer service, good business, education, and creativity are stressed; where living wage jobs are created and supported; where mentoring opportunities are available; and where education in the skills of repair and reuse is offered.
 Our aim is for everyone in the community to enjoy and partake in the services offered by Finger Lakes ReUse and, in time, to also assist other communities in the region to develop reuse services.

 In 1995, Tompkins County made a commitment to develop a ReUse Center as part of its 20-Year Solid Waste Management Plan.
-Having reduced waste by 58% after 12 years of implementing other plan components, Tompkins County Solid Waste Management Division views reuse as the most efficient, economic, and environmentally friendly way to reduce the waste stream further.
-As we grow, Finger Lakes ReUse will be annually diverting from the waste stream hundreds of tons of materials related to construction, computers, electronics, household goods, sporting equipment, textiles, and furniture.
+Tompkins County Recycling & Materials Management Division (Formerly Tompkins County Solid Waste Management Division) views reuse as the most efficient, economic, and environmentally friendly way to reduce the waste stream further.
+As we continue to grow, Finger Lakes ReUse annually diverts hundreds of tons of materials that may otherwise end up in the waste stream related to construction, computers, electronics, appliances, household goods, sporting equipment, textiles, furniture, books, media and more.